 This method should be used only to define a dynamic assembly in the current application domain.
 For more information about this restriction, see the Load(AssemblyName) method overload.

-This method overload is introduced in the .NET Framework 3.5.
+This method overload is introduced in the .NET Framework version 3.5.

 The following code sample shows how to create a dynamic assembly that has the SecurityTransparentAttribute.
 The attribute must be specified as an element of an array of CustomAttributeBuilder objects.